MATH 17: INTEGRATED STATISTICS II

 5. Use appropriate technology to approximate p-values

-P. Use appropriate statistical techniques to analyze and interpret applications based on data from disciplines, including business, social sciences, psychology, life science, health science and education.
+16. Use appropriate statistical techniques to analyze and interpret applications based on data from disciplines, including business, social sciences, psychology, life science, health science, and education

 1. Application problems from various disciplines